FrankLeeeee/CZ3004-MDP/image_recognition/README.md

 ## DOWNLOAD AND INSTALLATION

 ON LINUX:
-1) git clone this repository
+1) git clone the repository https://github.com/AlexeyAB
 2) pip install OPENCV latest
 3) Make sure you have **CMAKE Version >= 3.12 **
 4) In `Makefile` change your build configurations